 - Local Marine Advisory Council (LMAC)

-- AMSA Regional Safety Committee;
+- AMSA Regional Safety Committee

 - Whitsunday Chamber of Commerce & Industry Advisory Committee